ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 .. index::
    pair: Using DDI to store macros; Macros
-   triple: Using Virtel storage for macros; Virtel; Dynamic Directory Interface
+   pair: Using Virtel storage for macros; Macros

 Macros in VIRTEL Storage
 ------------------------

 The “VirtelMacros” function allows GLOBAL, GROUP, and USER macros to be stored under the name “macro.json” in a VSAM file on the VIRTEL host system.
 This feature uses the dynamic directory interface(DDI) capability of Virtel to store macros in a central repository, in this case a VSAM file on the mainframe.
 With this centralised environment macros can be managed, thereby keeping control of critical business logic.
 Macros will be automatically downloaded and refreshed on a users workstation depending on the options set in the w2hparm settings.
 Each DDi directory maintains a separate copy of the macros.json file.

 The DDI and administration features of Virtel should only be made available to an "Administrator".
 In Virtel an "Administrator" would be a user who has READ access to all the Virtel security profiles, in particular those starting VIRTEL.*.
-See the section :ref:`"Security"<#_V457IG_Security>` for details on setting up Virtel Administrators and protecting resources.
+See the section "Security" in the Virtel Installation Guide for details on setting up Virtel Administrators and protecting resources.
 The following transactions and related security profiles are used by DDI.

 For the minimal authorization to access the DDI, a user must be granted to access the VIRTEL transaction defined under WEB2HOST entry point with the external name.
 The following transactions are implemented as part of the Virtel macros feature